ethan-w-roland/AUNN/README.md

 ## Results

-Intrigued by Gwern's proposal, I spend a few hours this week creating a simple implementation.
+Intrigued by Gwern's proposal, I spent a few hours this week creating a simple implementation.
 The results are interesting.
 With a toy dataset, I see evidence both of generalization to unseen indices and of the ability to use backprop to "condition" on input for sequence-prediction tasks.
 The dataset has the following format:

 `|bbb|aaa|aaa|aaa|aaa|ccc|ccc|bbb|aaa|bbb|ccc|bbb|bbb|bbb|aaa|bbb|ccc|....`